tulik/symfony-4-rest-api/src/Controller/README.md

 }
 ```

-This method allows you to forget about handling `LexikFormFilter` and simplify `listAction` in your controllers.
+This method allows you to forget about handling `LexikFormFilter` and simplify listing your data with filters controllers.

 ```php
 <?php
 # src/Controller/AbstractController.php